Foraging & connecting with plants - 3 night woodland retreat

 This retreat takes place in our beautiful woodland campsite area in the grounds of Sharpham House, surrounded by nature and with the River Dart and 550 acres of the Sharpham Estate to explore.
 The Estate includes a diversity of natural habitats including reed beds, salt marsh, ancient woodland with a rich variety of wildlife, flora and fauna – all set within a designated Area of Outstanding Natural Beauty.

-We have created a new shower and toilet block at the campsite featuring four hot showers and three flushing loos.
-It's a lovely timber framed building constructed by students from South Devon College.
+There is a timber-frame shower and toilet block at the campsite featuring four hot showers and three flushing loos (constructed by students from South Devon College).

-Brigit loves to guide others in nature to see it as they have never seen it before; as the missing community they have always craved.
+She is now a professional forager specialising in wild medicine and herbalism, and the understanding that our food is our medicine.
+She loves to guide us in nature to see it as we have never seen it before - as the missing community we always craved.

 How to book easily and securely:

 - by phoning 01803 732542